-The Umbrella Management Services Agreement, the CEO Services Agreement, the CFO Agreement, the CAO and Corporate Secretary Agreement, the Deputy CEO and COO Agreement, and the VP and General Counsel Agreement (collectively the "Management Agreements") may be terminated by either the Company or the relevant Named Executive Officer on six months' notice.
+The Umbrella Management Services Agreement, the Executive Chairman Services Agreement, the CEO and COO Agreement, the CFO Agreement, the CAO and Corporate Secretary Agreement and the VP and General Counsel Agreement (collectively the "Management Agreements") may be terminated by either the Company or the relevant Named Executive Officer on six months' notice.
 None of the Management Agreements provides for payment upon a change of control of the Company.

 The Stock Incentive Plan provides that, in the event of a "Change of Control" (as defined therein), all outstanding Stock Options will immediately vest and become exercisable.
-Had such "Change of Control" occurred as at December 31, 2011, the value of Stock Options vested upon such occurrence (calculated as the difference between the market price of the Ordinary Shares on the TSX on December 31, 2011 and the exercise price of the Stock Options) would have been nil.
+Had such "Change of Control" occurred as at December 31, 2012, the value of Stock Options vested upon such occurrence (calculated as the difference between the market price of the Ordinary Shares on the TSX on December 31, 2012 and the exercise price of the Stock Options) would have been nil.